Wise Homestead Museum

 The wallpaper, painstakingly replicated to match the original design, contains real flecks of mica that create an illuminating effect.
 The paper on the walls, ceilings, and borders of three different rooms was professionally recreated, and the material was cut by hand.

-The Wise Homestead is currently open Saturdays (May through October) from 10am to 2pm and by appointment. to schedule a visit, please call 303-828-4568.
-For more infomation about the museum or the Erie Historical Society please call Sarah Wise at 303-828-4561
+The Wise Homestead is currently open Saturdays (May through September) from 10 am to 2 pm and by appointment.
+For more information about the museum, the Erie Historical Society or to schedule a visit please call 303-828-4568

 Get Directions from Google maps